Winter and cold weather increases dehydration in workers

 This occurs because during the cold, blood vessels constrict and blood moves to vital organs and the body’s core to retain heat, meaning the brain is less likely to detect the onset of dehydration and release the hormones that stimulate thirst.

 During the onset of dehydration in warmer temperatures the brain signals the kidneys to conserve fluids, however the movement of blood to the body’s core also affects the sending of this signal, meaning cold exposure is a double-edged hydration killer.

 While clothes may not become soaked with sweat in winter, the human body does not stop sweating while exercising just because it’s cold.

 In fact the additional layers of clothing being worn, combined with any high vis vests and personal protective equipment (PPE) such as goggles and ear muffs all serve to increase dehydration risks.

 “Our bodies also are working harder under the weight of extra clothing, and sweat evaporates quickly in cold, dry air,” Kenefick said.

-Furthermore, the concentration of sodium in the sweat is around 40 per cent greater in the cold – meaning that sodium must be replaced, either with food or with fluids containing sodium and electrolytes.
+Furthermore, the concentration of sodium in the sweat is around 40 per cent greater in workers exercising in winter than in summer – meaning that sodium must be replaced, either with food or with fluids containing sodium and electrolytes.

 Winter Dehydration Prevention: